sbb-design-systems/lyne-components/README.md

 - decide if we should fix dependencies/devDependencies in package json.
 If so, which ones?
 Why?
 Probably fix to minor version?
 Or Major?
 - Would be nice to see the npm-version on storybook
 - Add yml linter (for .travis.yml)
+- Modify content of sustainability-policy file to match our own vision and policies.

 ## Issues
 - If you commit a fix and the merge the latest master before pushing, semantic-release won't do a new release: 'The local branch master is behind the remote one, therefore a new version won't be published.' -> https://travis-ci.org/lyne-design-system/lyne-components/jobs/658782240